PERCY-1417/FinalProject_2025_TURCAT/README.md

 | Process summary reporting                 | ❌                  | ✅              |
 | Code modularity/structure                 | Basic               | Modular         |
 | Miscellaneous utilities                   | ❌                  | ✅              |

+*Note: ✅ means the feature is present in that version.
+The original SASRec PyTorch implementation is a strong and well-designed baseline, and our work builds on top of its solid foundation by adding features for experimentation and research flexibility.*

 We started from the SASRec PyTorch implementation, but made substantial changes to adapt it for our project and to enable more advanced experimentation.
 Here is a detailed description of the main steps and improvements: